Family businesses: Five tips on passing the torch

 Talk to business and family contacts who have dealt with their own family business transition planning.
 Ask what worked and what did not.

 For example, did the current family business owner leave a nest egg for the next-generation owner?
 Or, did they schedule regular meetings with family members to discuss critical company business and financial matters?
-Did those meetings include a trusted financial advisor or accountant?
+Did those meetings include a trusted financial consultant or accountant?
 Ask around, have meetings, and stay engaged with peers who have traveled the same business succession plan path that you're traveling.

 There's much at risk when deciding to walk away from a family business.
 Cover all the bases and get the job done right using the tips listed above because transferring business ownership to a family member the right way is critical for you and your family business.

 The content provided is for informational purposes only.
 Neither BBVA USA nor any of its affiliates, is providing tax, legal or accounting advice.
 You should consult with your own tax, legal or accounting professionals for advice about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.

 A trust can be an important and helpful estate planning tool.
 Learn more about the different types of trusts and which one might be best for you.

 Defining your legacy through charity